developerandtester/ProgInfoSys/README.md

 Nitin:

-I researched on image optimization methods that we could implement in pytesseract.
-I used the canny method for the edge detection and tested it using a sample image.
-I created the index page that was used in the frontend.
-I then implemented the whole software on Azure.
-First I created a virtual device on Azure amd configured the SSH and DNS to deploy the website on port 8080.
-I cloned the code from the Git reppository and installed packages and dependencies required in the project.
-We finally deployed the complete vode and tested it multiple times.
-I helped my team mates on the frontend development and resolved issues regarding it.
+I worked on a project that involved integrating image optimization methods with pytesseract.
+For this, I used the canny method for edge detection and tested it using a sample image.
+After testing it, I moved on to creating the index page for the frontend.
+After this, I implemented the software on Azure.

+To do that, I first created a virtual device on Azure and configured the SSH and DNS for the website.
+After this, I cloned the code from the Git repository and installed the packages and dependencies required for the project.
+After this, I deployed the code and tested it multiple times to ensure that it was working properly.

+Apart from the backend development, I also helped my team mates on the frontend development and resolved any issues regarding it.
+This helped us in improving the overall user experience of the website.
+After this, I helped them in deploying the code on the production server.

+Overall, this project helped me gain a lot of experience in developing software using OCR .
+It also helped me learn more about the various optimization techniques used for images and how to implement using CRNN (convolutional recurrent neural network).
+Additionally, I also got an opportunity to work with Azure and learn about its various features.